Skip to content

 BUILT A 1-TONNE CO2 CUBE AT MGTC

-Masteel has constructed a 1 tonne of CO2 Cube at the MGTC compound to raise public awareness about the environmental impact of a metric tonne of carbon dioxide emissions.
-Officially launched by MGTC on 22 February 2024, this initiative underscores the critical role of individual and collective choices in safeguarding our planet’s health.
-The Carbon Cube stands as a powerful and tangible reminder of the pressing need for concerted efforts to reduce carbon emissions and combat climate change.
+Masteel constructed a 1-tonne CO₂ Cube at the MGTC compound to visualise the real-world impact of one metric tonne of carbon dioxide emissions and enhance public awareness of climate change.
+Officially launched by MGTC on 22 February 2024, the installation highlights the importance of both individual and collective actions in reducing emissions.
+The Carbon Cube serves as a tangible reminder of the urgency of decarbonisation and the shared responsibility to protect the environment.

 SPONSORSHIP OF IDEAS RESEARCH PAPER ON CARBON PRICING IN MALAYSIA

-Masteel has sponsored the Institute for Democracy and Economic Affairs (“IDEAS”) to launch the research paper “Asserting Climate Change Leadership in ASEAN: Carbon Pricing for the Malaysian Steel Industry,” unveiled on 30 April 2024 at Park Royal Collection Kuala Lumpur.
-The paper underscores the urgent need to address GHG emissions within the steel industry, emphasizing carbon pricing as a key solution to mitigate emissions and guide the sector towards sustainability.
-As the steel sector is crucial to Malaysia’s economy, this sponsorship by Masteel aims to raise national and governmental awareness of the industry’s high emissions and advocate for actionable solutions to support Malaysia’s climate commitments and transition to a low-carbon economy.
+Masteel supported the Institute for Democracy and Economic Affairs (“IDEAS”) in publishing the research paper “Asserting Climate Change Leadership in ASEAN: Carbon Pricing for the Malaysian Steel Industry, ” which was unveiled on 30 April 2024 at Park Royal Collection Kuala Lumpur.
+The study highlights the importance of addressing greenhouse gas emissions in the steel sector and identifies carbon pricing as a key mechanism to drive emission reductions and industry transformation.
+Through this sponsorship, Masteel seeks to raise awareness among policymakers and industry stakeholders on the sector’s decarbonisation challenges and to encourage practical policy solutions that support Malaysia’s climate commitments and transition towards a low-carbon economy.

 VOLUNTARY CARBON MARKET

-We actively participated in the Voluntary Carbon Market exchange facilitated by Bursa Carbon Exchange, where our efforts culminated in a successful engagement and the securing of a prosperous auction outcome.
-By actively engaging in this market, we contribute to environmental sustainability and underscore our commitment to carbon reduction initiatives.
-This achievement reinforces our dedication to responsible business practices and aligns with our broader commitment to mitigating climate change.
+Masteel actively participated in the Voluntary Carbon Market (“VCM”) trading platform under the Bursa Carbon Exchange, achieving a successful auction outcome.
+This participation supports environmental sustainability by facilitating the offset of emissions and demonstrates our commitment to carbon reduction initiatives.
+It further reinforces Masteel’s responsible business practices and alignment with broader climate change mitigation efforts.

 MEMORANDUM OF COLLABORATION (“MOC”)